jollyjerr/knowledge/math/calculus/limits.md

 Try conjugates to cancel terms
 Try trig identities to cancel terms

 Once you have canceled terms, evaluate the limit in it's new form (start this whole process over again as many times as necessary)

-If all else fails, try approaching the limit from below and above
+If all else fails, try approaching the limit from below and above or try squeeze theorem

+## Squeeze Theorem

+If you need to find the limit of a function (a) at a certain point (x) you may be able to use the squeeze theorem.

+1. Find a new function (b) that is always >= your function (a)
+2. Find another new function that is always <= your function (a) and has the same limit as (b) at point (x)
+3. Due to common sense, you now have your limit for function (a) at point (x)

 ## Infinite Limits